George Sauer Jr.: Biography

 Sauer played college football for the Texas Longhorns as a wide receiver.
 He was a member of the undefeated 1963 Longhorns, and of the 1964 Longhorns that defeated previously unbeaten Alabama in the 1965 Orange Bowl.
 After being teammates at Texas, Sauer and quarterback Jim Hudson continued as teammates for the New York Jets for five seasons, 1965 through 1969.
 Sauer led the American Football League (AFL) in receptions in the 1967 season.
 In 1968, he started and caught eight passes for the Jets in the third AFL-NFL World Championship Game, helping defeat the NFL's heavily favored Baltimore Colts.
 His eight receptions and 133 yards led all receivers in that game.

 Sauer retired at the peak of his career following the 1970 NFL season because he considered professional football dehumanizing.
 In a 1971 interview with the Institute for the Study of Sport and Society, Sauer said, "When you get to the college and professional levels, the coaches still treat you as an adolescent.
 They know damn well that you were never given a chance to become responsible or self-disciplined.
 Even in the pros, you were told when to go to bed, when to turn your lights off, when to wake up, when to eat and what to eat.
 You even have to live and eat together like you were in a boys’ camp."
 Sauer's father, on the subject of his son's retirement, stated, "He definitely does not like to be regimented."

 In spite of his disillusionment about playing professional football, Sauer returned to play for the New York Stars of the World Football League in 1974.
 That season, Sauer caught 38 passes for 547 yards, good for 14.4 yards per catch and three touchdowns.

 After retiring, Sauer pursued writing and completed a novel.
-He also coached the Carolina Chargers, a minor league football team, in the late 1970s - first as the receivers coach in 1979, then as the head coach in 1980.
-In both seasons, the Chargers went to and lost the Championship game and in his season as head coach the team went 10-4.
+He also coached the Carolina Chargers, a minor league football team, in the late 1970s - first as the receivers coach/defensive coordinator in 1979, then as the head coach in 1980.
+In both seasons, the Chargers went to and lost the Championship game and in his season as head coach the team went 10–4.
 He was let go at the end of the season for financial reasons.
+In 1979 he even activated himself for one game - his last game as a player.

 As of 1994, the same year as his father's death, Sauer was a textbook graphics specialist living in Saint Paul, Minnesota.
 He died on May 7, 2013, in Westerville, Ohio, of congestive heart failure, having suffered from Alzheimer's disease.